tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 rather than key derivation.

-This specification defines a TLS extension that introduces an extended key update mechanism for sessions established with classical (EC)DHE, hybrid PQ/T hybrid key exchange, or post-quantum KEM exchange.
+This specification defines a TLS extension that introduces an extended key update mechanism for sessions established with traditional (EC)DHE, hybrid PQ/T hybrid key exchange, or post-quantum KEM exchange.
 Unlike the standard key update, this mechanism allows peers to inject fresh key exchange input from the negotiated mechanism into an active session.
 By periodically